-Many people debate whether they should sell or rent out their house, and they’re really nervous about becoming a landlord.
+Many people ask, “should I sell or rent my house?” because they’re really nervous about becoming a landlord.
 Becoming a landlord can be a very scary undertaking, and there’s a lot involved, but an investment property can reap great profits down the road.

 Consider Your Long-Term Financial Goal